alflennik/au7/README.md

-#Aurelia Framework7: Lightweight Mobile App Development Platform
+#Aurelia Framework7: A Lightweight Mobile App Platform

 ##Walkthrough
-Quickly build cross-platform apps for Web, iOS, Android, Windows and PWAs using the slick animations and UI components of Framework7, along with the modular, testable and extensible Aurelia Framework.
+Quickly build cross-platform hybrid apps for Web, iOS, Android, Windows and PWAs using the slick animations and UI components of Framework7, along with the modular, testable and extensible Aurelia Framework.

-Read more about the project on the [announcement blog post](#).
+Read more about the project on the [announcement blog post](https://blog.flennik.com/a-challenger-for-ionic-aurelia-framework7-63a53e736b8a#.9qtse37zw), and [check out the demo here](http://au7.flennik.com).

 ###How to Kick Butt
 This project uses a few open source technologies.
 What you can do with this project depends on your mastery of their concepts and APIs.
 Here is your docs reading list to get the most out of this project: